 Kate’s work is interested in space and the within: the domestic home, mental rooms, the familial and the familiar.

-Recurring themes of privacy, comfort, and a pervasive sense of fear versus safety, the work derives from intimate memories with and the social issue of male violence; through feminist theory and a visual language of tactile form, the work is interested in articulating isolated encounters and the time-sensitive desire to understand.
+Reiterating recurring themes of privacy, comfort, and the pervasion of fear, the work derives from intimate, violent memories.
+Through feminist theory and a tactile formal language, the work is interested in articulating these isolated encounters and the time-sensitive desire to understand what is within and without.

-Butler’s spatial assemblage takes influence from Arte Povera, siting stirring miscellanea and typically un-valuable, discarded ‘non-objects’ to construct the makeshift forms and lacklustre gestures of the inner home.
-These liaise between comfort and threat, rest or paralysis, and the divided realities of being in the physical body, the family body and within ever-developing architecture of the solitary self.
+Butler’s spatial assemblage takes influence from Arte Povera to re-site stirring miscellanea and typically un-valuable, discarded ‘non-objects’ to construct the makeshift forms and lacklustre gestures of the inner home.
+These liaise between comfort and threat, rest and paralysis; dividing ontological realities between the physical body, the familial body and the ever-developing architecture of the solitary self.

-See below for detailed history.
+See below for detailed biography.
 Click here for full list of exhibitions, or here to request a CV.

-Joined the Associate Studio Programme in collaboration with Acme.
+Member of the Associate Studio Programme 10 in collaboration with Acme, 2025.

 Working at the Creative Computing Institute, University of the Arts London.

-Studied courses in Art Criticism at Central Saint Martins and in History of Art at Chelsea School of Art.
+Courses in Art Criticism at Central Saint Martins and History of Art at Chelsea School of Art.

 2024

-Studying a Reading the Screen film module through the Open University, as well as two workshops in Filmmaking for Artists at the British Film Institute.
+Studying a Reading the Screen course and two workshops in Filmmaking for Artists at the British Film Institute.

 2023

-Began working at Central Saint Martins school of art in London.
+Began working at Central Saint Martins, University of the Arts London.

-Studied a summer school program at the Bauhaus School of Art in Weimar, Germany.
+Studied summer school program at the Bauhaus School of Art in Weimar, Germany.

-Graduated from Camberwell College of Arts, University of the Arts London, with a first class in BA Sculpture.
+Graduated from Camberwell College of Arts, University of the Arts London, with a first class in BA (Hons) Fine Art: Sculpture.

-Awarded runner-up for degree show work in the Surrey Sculpture Prize.
+Awarded runner-up in the Surrey Sculpture Prize for degree show.

 2022-23